lettools/PackageTest/README.md

 setwd("PackageTestWork")

 # Next, create a directory to store the output files of both functions
-# Outputs from the first function are in .RData formate
+# Outputs from the first function are in .RData format
 dir.create("RDataFiles")
 dir.create("ModelResults")